tolgadizmen/indexing_blockchain_data/scratchpad.md

 - Add performance metrics to monitor and optimize processing
 - Use proper error handling and logging for debugging
 - Configure RLS policies carefully to ensure proper access control
+- Duplicate transactions are normal and should be handled gracefully
+- Use tx_hash as primary key to prevent duplicate contract creations
+- Include timestamp in log files for better tracking
+- Monitor and log RPC request rates to stay within limits

 ---

 ## Implementation Details (for Base Mainnet)

 ### Contract Scanner (`contract_scanner.py`)
-- Scans recent blocks on Base Mainnet
+- Scans recent blocks on Base Mainnet in parallel
 - Identifies contract creation transactions
 - Stores data in Supabase with proper relationships
-- Includes validation and performance monitoring
 - Features:
-  - Duplicate block checking
+  - Parallel block processing (up to 8 concurrent batches)
-  - Transaction count validation
+  - Transaction batching (25 transactions per batch)
+  - RPC rate limiting (50 RPS)
+  - Block data prefetching (5 blocks ahead)
+  - Block data caching (20 blocks)
+  - Comprehensive logging with timestamps
-  - Performance metrics
+  - Performance metrics tracking
-  - Detailed logging
+  - Duplicate transaction handling

 ### Database Schema (`database.py`)
-- Blocks table:
-  - block_number (primary key)
-  - block_hash
-  - timestamp
-  - tx_count
-- Transactions table:
+- Contract Creations table:
-  - tx_hash
-  - block_number (foreign key)
-  - from_address
-  - to_address
-  - status
-  - contract_address
-  - logs_count
-  - tx_type
+  - `tx_hash` (TEXT, primary key) - Transaction hash of the contract creation
+  - `block_number` (BIGINT) - Block number where the contract was created
+  - `creator_address` (TEXT) - Address of the contract creator
+  - `contract_address` (TEXT) - Address of the created contract
+  - `creation_timestamp` (TIMESTAMP) - When the contract was created
+  - `init_code_hash` (TEXT) - Hash of the contract's initialization code
+  - `gas_used` (BIGINT) - Amount of gas used for contract creation
+  - `status` (BOOLEAN) - Whether the transaction was successful
+  - `logs_count` (INTEGER) - Number of event logs emitted
+  - `metadata` (JSONB) - Additional metadata for future extensibility

 ### How Contract Creation is Identified
 A transaction is identified as a contract creation when:
-1. The transaction's `to` address is `None`
+1. Initial check: transaction's `to` address is `None` OR input data matches creation patterns
-2. The transaction receipt contains a `contractAddress`
+2. Confirmation: transaction receipt contains a `contractAddress`

 ### Setup and Requirements
 1. Python 3.9+